 Description: Employees are not taxed on the value of insurance contributions for workers' compensation medical benefits made on their behalf by employers, or on the medical benefits or reimbursements they actually receive.
-Workers' compensation benefits to employees in cases of work-related injury and to survivors in cases of work-related death, are not taxable.
-Damages paid, through either a court award or a settlement, to compensate for physical injury and sickness are not included in income of the recipient.
+Workers' compensation benefits to employees in cases of work-related injury and to survivors in cases of work-related death are not taxable.
+Damages paid, through either a court award or a settlement, to compensate for physical injury or sickness are not included in income of the recipient.

-1.1.021 Exclusion for special benefits for disabled coal miners are not taxable.
+1.1.021 Exclusion of special benefits for disabled coal miners